sekaiamber/gugu-remote-console/README.md

 # GUGU
 This is a project that help user debug in mobile end.
-It carry `console.log`'s log to an remote page, so that user can see logs in that page.

 Its name is `GUGU`, which is the nickname of the famous MMORPG game `World of Warcraft`'s character Druid(Moonkin form).